MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-01.md

 * Build a [Docker][4] container image from the Python web app code.

+* Run the container locally.

 * Deploy the container image to App Service.

-* (Optionally) Run and test the container locally.

 Following this tutorial, you'll have the basis for Continuous Integration (CI) and Continuous Deployment (CD) of a Python web app to Azure.